Kafū, aged forty-one.

 Kuroda Kozan visited.

-I went to Sanjūkkenbori Kasuga and dined together.
+I went to Sanjukkenbori Kasuga where we dined together.

 March 17th.

-I saw off Matsui Matsuyo and Ichikawa Sanosuke at Tokyo Station as they departed for Europe.
+I saw off Mr. Matsui Matsuyo and Mr. Ichikawa Ennosuke at Tokyo Station’s platform as they departed for Europe.

-On my way back, I stopped by Suwa Shōten and viewed ukiyo-e.
+On the way back, I stopped by Suwa Shōten and viewed ukiyo-e.

-I acquired a few volumes of old kyōka humorous verse books and returned home.
+I obtained two or three volumes of kyōka antiquarian books and returned home.

 March 18th.